kaboc/grab/README.md

 - [Flutter state management for minimalists](https://suragch.medium.com/flutter-state-management-for-minimalists-4c71a2f2f0c1)

-With Grab, instead of `ValueListenableBuilder` used in the article, combined with some sort of DI, you can focus on creating a good app with no difficulty understanding how to use it.
+Grab instead of `ValueListenableBuilder` used in the article, combined with some sort of DI, lets you focus on creating a good app with no difficulty understanding how to use it.
 The simplicity is an advantage over other packages with a larger API surface and too much functionality.